-Government: Contributes 1.75% of 50 lats per month for active military personnel and their spouses and for persons residing in Latvia caring for a child younger than 18 months.
+Government: Contributes 1.75% of 50 lats a month for spouses of active military personnel and for persons residing in Latvia caring for a child younger than 18 months.

-Unemployment benefit: The insured must have at least 1 year of contributions, including 9 months in the last 12 months before unemployment, and be registered at the state employment office.
+Unemployment benefit: The insured must have at least one year of contributions, including nine months in the last 12 months before unemployment, and be registered at the state employment office.

-Special conditions apply to persons caring for a child younger than 18 months, persons caring for a disabled child younger than age 16, formerly disabled persons who have regained the capacity to work, and persons in military service.
+Special conditions apply to persons caring for a child younger than 18 months, persons caring for a child with a disability younger than age 16, persons previously disabled who have regained the capacity to work, and military personnel.